Cycle 17

 Last updated

-This is the second fast sound taught in this curriculum.
-Make sure you do not stop at the arrow under the sound, and take care to make as little of a vowel sound after it as possible.
-It should be /d/ not /dŭh/.
+Make sure your finger does not stop at the arrowhead under the sound, and take care to make as little of a vowel sound after it as possible.
+It should be /d/ not /dǝ/.

-This task returns to segmenting (and blending) a word with an initial stop phoneme (pay), but this time the instructor won’t say the word first, and the student and instructor won’t segmenting it simultaneously before the student attempts it solo.
+This task returns to saying a word with an initial quick sound slowly and fast, but this time, for the word pay, you do not say the word first and you do not say it slowly together with the student before the student attempts it solo.

 In this task, you will introduce students to tracking their fingers across two lines of text.